fractus-io/keras-tutorial/README.md

 model.compile(optimizer = 'adam', loss = 'binary_crossentropy', metrics = ['accuracy'])
 ```

-Congratulations, you have build your first Deep Learning Neural Network model.
 Our Neural Network is now ready to be trained.

 #### Fit Model

-Once our model has been defined and compiled, the model is ready for traning.
-We should give some data to the model and executethe training process.
+Once model has been defined and compiled, the model is ready for traning.
+We should give some data to the model and execute the training process.
 Training of the model is done by calling the ***fit()*** function on the model.

 ```
 # fit the model